ANTLab-polimi/FOP4/P4_examples/README.md

 ## Miniedit.py

 You can use a GUI using `miniedit.py` script on the `example` folder of this repository, this script has support for P4 BMv2 switches.

-## TODO

-* now the loadbalancer is based on the 5-tuple, make it dependent on the src_ip
-* add more P4 functions examples